pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Jupiter-Ace.md

     0 0 bload a.bin

 To insert the ANSI VT emulation, and change the default program name, type:

     zcc +ace -clib=ansi -create-app -Cz--audio -o program program.c

 The '--audio' parameter adds the creation of a 'wav' file in addition to the 'tap' format.
 Specifying also the '--fast' flag the audio file will be create in a sort of 'turbo' mode.

 Setting '-subtype=rom" will provide a very primitive skeleton for a ROM replacement program, be aware that most of the I/O z88dk functions simply won't work, you need to provide your own.

+# Console support

+z88dk provides multiple console implementations for the Jupiter Ace - the ANSI/vt100 driver, the VT52/ZX Code driver and a native handler if memory space is particularly tight.

+For all versions, redefining the font is possible using the -pragma-redirect:CRT_FONT= command line option.
+For available fonts see the appropriate section for the [ZX Spectrum](Platform---Sinclair-ZX-Spectrum).

 # Graphics libraries